CERAWEEK-Fewer U.S. rigs may not cut shale oil output -Exxon CEO

 Exxon, whose shale work makes up only a fraction of its global output as the world’s top oil company, reduced its capital program by a smaller percentage to around $34 billion.

 “We reduced our capital program about 12 percent,” Tillerson said.
 “We’ll see throughout the year whether we stay there or not, we’re seeing a lot of cost efficiencies.”
-(Reporting by Terry Wade and Anna Driver; Editing by David Gregorio and Grant McCool)
+(Reporting by Terry Wade and Anna Driver; Editing by David Gregorio)